karlmutch/duat/README.md

 Options:

-  -github-token string
+  -debug
+        Enables features useful for when doing step by step debugging such as delaying cleanup operations etc -github-token string
         A github token that can be used to access the repositories that will be watched -job-template string
         The Kubernetes job specification stencil template file name that is run on a change being detected, env var GIT_HOME will be set to indicate the repo directory of the captured repository
+  -namespace string
+        The namespace that should be used for processing the bootstrap, potentially destructive cleanup might be used on this namespace
   -persistent-state-dir string
         Overrides the default directory used to store state information for the last known commit of the repositories being watched (default "/tmp/git-watcher")
   -v    When enabled will print internal logging for this tool